-- Sec.
+Sec.
 2.1.
-"Applicable Codes" means the California Building Code and the California Public Safety Code applicable to the County, as set forth in Titles 19 and 24 of the California Code of Regulations, as those regulations may be amended during the term of this Compact, including, but not limited to, codes for building, electrical, energy, mechanical, plumbing, fire and safety. - Sec.
+"Applicable Codes" means the Shingle Springs Band of Miwok Indians Gaming Facility Standards Ordinance, approved on August 22, 2013, and the standards of the California Building Standards Code and the California Public Safety Code applicable to the County, as set forth in titles 19 and 24 of the California Code of Regulations, as those regulations may be amended during the term of this Compact, including, but not limited to, codes for building, electrical, energy, mechanical, plumbing, fire and safety.
+To the extent there is any conflict between the Shingle Springs Band of Miwok Indians Gaming Facility Standards Ordinance and the foregoing California laws and regulations, the California laws and regulations shall apply.

+Sec.
 2.2.
-"Applicant" means an individual or entity that applies for a tribal gaming license or for a State Gaming Agency determination of suitability. - Sec.
+"Applicant" means an individual or entity that applies for a tribal gaming license or for a State Gaming Agency determination of suitability.

+Sec.
 2.3.
-"Association" means an association of California tribal and state gaming regulators, the membership of which comprises up to two (2) representatives from each tribal gaming agency of those tribes with whom the State has a gaming compact under IGRA, and up to two (2) delegates each from the state Bureau of Gambling Control and the California Gambling Control Commission.
+"Association" means an association of California tribal and state gaming regulators, the membership of which comprises up to two (2) representatives from each tribal gaming agency of those tribes with whom the State has a Class III Gaming compact or Secretarial Procedures prescribed by the Secretary of the Department of the Interior pursuant to 25 U.S.C. § 2710(d)(7)(B)(vii) under IGRA, and up to two (2) delegates each from the California Department of Justice, Bureau of Gambling Control and the California Gambling Control Commission.

-- Sec.
+Sec.
 2.4.
-"City" means the City of Elk Grove, California, a general law city and municipal corporation organized and existing under the laws of the State of California. - Sec.
+"City" means any incorporated city that may exist within ten (10) miles of the Gaming Facility.

+Sec.
 2.5.
-"Class III Gaming" means the forms of class III gaming defined as such in 25 U.S.C. § 2703(8) and by the regulations of the National Indian Gaming Commission. - Sec.
+"Class III Gaming" means the forms of class III gaming defined as such in 25 U.S.C. § 2703(8) and by the regulations of the National Indian Gaming Commission.

+Sec.
 2.6.
-"Commission" means the California Gambling Control Commission, or any successor agency of the State. - Sec.
+"Commission" means the California Gambling Control Commission, or any successor agency of the State.

+Sec.
 2.7.
-"Compact" means this Tribal-State Compact Between the State of California and the Wilton Rancheria. - Sec.
+"Compact" means this Tribal-State Compact Between the State of California and the Shingle Springs Band of Miwok Indians.

+Sec.
 2.8.
-"County" means the County of Sacramento, California, a political subdivision of the State. - Sec.
+"County" means the County of El Dorado, California, a political subdivision of the State.

+Sec.
 2.9.
-"Financial Source" means any person or entity who, directly or indirectly, extends financing in connection with the Tribe's Gaming Facility or Gaming Operation. - Sec.
+"Financial Source" means any person or entity who, directly or indirectly, extends financing in connection with the Tribe's Gaming Facility or Gaming Operation.

+Sec.
 2.10.
-"Gaming Activity" or "Gaming Activities" means the Class III Gaming activities authorized under this Compact. - Sec.
+"Gaming Activity" or "Gaming Activities" means the Class III Gaming activities authorized under this Compact.

+Sec.
 2.11.
 "Gaming Device" means any slot machine within the meaning of article IV, section 19, subdivision (f) of the California Constitution.
 For purposes of calculating the number of Gaming Devices, each player station or terminal on which a game is played constitutes a separate Gaming Device, irrespective of whether it is part of an interconnected system to such terminals or stations.
-"Gaming Device" includes, but is not limited to, video poker, but does not include electronic, computer, or other technological aids that qualify as class II gaming (as defined under IGRA). - Sec.
+"Gaming Device" includes, but is not limited to, video poker, but does not include electronic, computer, or other technological aids that qualify as class II gaming (as defined under IGRA).

+Sec.
 2.12.
-"Gaming Employee" means any natural person who (a) conducts, operates, maintains, repairs, accounts for, or assists in any Gaming Activities, or is in any way responsible for supervising such Gaming Activities or persons who conduct, operate, maintain, repair, account for, assist, or supervise any such Gaming Activities, (b) is in a category under federal or tribal gaming law requiring licensing, (c) is an employee of the Tribal Gaming Agency with access to confidential information, or (d) is a person whose employment duties require or authorize access to areas of the Gaming Facility in which any activities related to Gaming Activities are conducted but that are not open to the public.
+"Gaming Employee" means any natural person who (a) conducts, operates, maintains, repairs, accounts for, or assists in any Gaming Activities, or is in any way responsible for supervising such Gaming Activities or persons who conduct, operate, maintain, repair, account for, assist, or supervise any such Gaming Activities, (b) is in a category under federal or tribal gaming law requiring licensing, or (c) is a person whose employment duties require or authorize access to areas of the Gaming Facility in which any activities related to Gaming Activities are conducted but that are not open to the public.